AudreyKj/the-exchange-network/README.md

 Social network app developed with React. <br><br />
 This app is themed around the idea of exchange: its distinctive feature is that users can post messages in an "Exchange" section to exchange languages, skills, or services with their friends.
 <br /><br />
-FEATURES: users can register/login, find people, make friends, chat, post messages, delete their account, and logout.
+FEATURES: users can register/login, find people, make friends, chat, post messages, delete an account, and logout.
 In development, I added features where the user could upload a custom image profile and reset the password through email using AWS.
 I've taken out both features in production to prevent the costs associated with AWS.<br> <br>
 Technologies: HTML, CSS, JavaScript, Node with Express.js, PostgreSQL <br />
 Libraries: React, Three.js, Socket.IO, bcrypt <br />